Mobil Oil Corporation

 Please Contact Us with any questions or comments.

-The Mobil Oil Corporation, today known as ExxonMobil, is one of the world’s largest public oil and gas companies.
-Decades ago, much of the heavy equipment and infrastructure used in the oil and gas industry contained asbestos, and workers got sick as a result.
+The Mobil Oil Corporation used asbestos insulation in much of its heavy equipment and infrastructure for decades.
 The company faced lawsuits over mesothelioma and other illnesses but never filed for bankruptcy or created an asbestos victims’ trust.

 ExxonMobil today has a long history that led it to become the world’s largest publicly traded oil and gas company.
 It uses the latest technologies to meet the world’s energy demands, exploring oil and natural gas, extracting these resources, and refining and distributing petroleum products across the globe.
 The company has nearly forty refineries in multiple countries and is exploring both on land and underwater.

-Mobil’s oil and petroleum products did not contain asbestos; however, the company operated many of its facilities and equipment with the use of asbestos, which put workers at risk of exposure.
+Mobil’s oil and petroleum products did not contain asbestos.
+The company operated many of its facilities and equipment with the use of asbestos, which put workers at risk of exposure.

 Asbestos was often used in industrial settings to help reduce the risk of machinery overheating, prevent or stop the spread of fires, insulate against heat loss, and protect workers from heat and fire.
 Asbestos is a cheap, abundant, natural mineral that is effective for all these uses.